 State v.
 Sobie, 343 So.2d 73 (Fla.
 3d DCA 1977): The trial court departed from the essential requirements of law in that it failed to follow the explicit wording of the statute when it granted expungement to petitioner that was previously found guilty of municiple ordinance.

 Do you have questions, would like to suggest additional case law, or want to seal or expunge your Florida criminal record?
-Please feel free to contact me.
-I generally try to respond within 24 hours.
+Please feel free to contact us.